davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 ## Intro

 Nuxt 3 introduces a new paradigm called "Layers" that the docs describe as [a powerful system that allows you to extend the default files, configs, and much more](https://nuxt.com/docs/getting-started/layers).
-Whilst this explanation is _technically_ accurate, the emphasis on "extending defaults" overlooks another perhaps more impactful use case – that of _reorganising_ your application **by domain**.
+Whilst this explanation is _technically_ accurate, the emphasis on "extending defaults" overlooks another perhaps more impactful use case – that of reorganising your application using layers.

 To get you up-to-speed on the concepts, I'll begin with some theory: